Alpovka/EasyPDF-React/README.md

 ## License

 This project is licensed under a proprietary license.
+A license key is required for usage.
 See [LICENSE](./LICENSE) for details.